tino113/QR-Code-Inventory-manager/README.md

 ### Manual QR scanner testing

-1. Start the development server with `python app.py` and navigate to `http://localhost:5000/scanner` on a desktop or mobile browser.
+1. Start the development server with `python app.py` and navigate to `https://localhost:5000/scanner` (or replace `localhost` with the host's IP) on a desktop or mobile browser.
+Accept the certificate warning if prompted.
 2. Allow the browser to access the camera.
 If multiple cameras are available, choose one from the dropdown.
 A live viewfinder should appear.
 3. Scan a QR code.
 A short beep plays and the code is added to the on-page log with a timestamp.